MultiplEYE-COST/wg1-experiment-implementation/guidelines/CONDA_ENVIRONMENT.md

    Please change ``/Users/[USERNAME]/`` to the path of where you installed your miniconda.
 Please change ``miniconda3`` to ``anaconda3`` if you installed anaconda instead of miniconda. <br>
    Then you can create the environment again by running the command in the above.

+**5. Install Eye-tracker specific libraries**

+If you work with an EyeLink eye-tracker, you need to install the EyeLink libraries.
+You can find the instructions on how to do this [here](INSTALL_PYLINK.md).

-**5.** If you work in an IDE, you can open the repository as a project and configure the python interpreter to be the newly created env.
+**6.** If you work in an IDE, you can open the repository as a project and configure the python interpreter to be the newly created env.
 How you have to do it depends on the IDE.
 For PyCharm it is explained under this link: [Configure existing conda env as PyCharm interpreter](https://www.jetbrains.com/help/pycharm/conda-support-creating-conda-virtual-environment.html)